columns (5)

 columns_all_documented details

-This rule ensures that every dbt object (model, seed, source, macro, etc.) documented their columns (e.g. mentioned them in a `.yaml` file).
+This rule ensures that every database object (model, seed, source, macro, etc.) has documented all their columns (e.g. mentioned them in a `.yaml` file).
+It cannot use `manifest-fallback`, since it is used to compare the database state with the state of the metadata in the dbt configuration.

 Configuration